-Do you wish there was a SaaS marketing plan template you could use to make your B2B SaaS conversion rates skyrocket?
+Do you wish there was a B2B SaaS marketing plan template you could use to make your B2B conversion rates skyrocket?
 If so, we feel your pain…

 Every SaaS company wants to grow subscriptions and get those cross-sells and upsells (a.k.a. customer retention) that make it such an attractive business model.

 But they don’t always know what actually works.
-If only there was a marketing plan for your software product based on SaaS legends…
+If only there was a marketing project plan for your SaaS product based on SaaS legends…

 Well, fear not because here it is!
-Today, you’ll learn how to crush it in with the awesome, FREE advice you’re about to find in this insider’s marketing plan for SaaS companies like yours.
+Today, you’ll learn how to crush it with the awesome, FREE advice you’re about to find in this insider’s guide to creating a B2B SaaS marketing plan for a company like yours.

 [Webinar] Sales and Marketing Automation Tactics for B2B SaaS